Plus-Size Model Ashley Graham Wants To Be A Bond Girl, But Only If Her Actor Of Choice Plays James Bond

 “I would do it for free.”

-Apparently the curvy model is serious when it comes to debuting her acting skills in a Bond movie— as long as her actor of choice is involved, of course.
+Apparently, the curvy model is serious when it comes to debuting her acting skills in a Bond movie— as long as her actor of choice is involved, of course.
 Ashley also mentioned her desire to host a talk show, something she said may be on the list for 2017.

 “I’ve always talked about having my own talk show.
 I think that would be a lot of fun.
 Maybe in 2017.”